Support and advice

 Yorkshire Migration Partnership

-Yorkshire Migration Partnership works with national government, local government, and others to ensure that Yorkshire and Humber can deal with, and benefit from, migration.
-Its website includes an A-Z of organisations working with migrants in Yorkshire and Humber.
+The Yorkshire Migration Partnership works with national / local government and others.
+This is to make sure that Yorkshire and Humber can deal with and gain from migration.
+Their website has an A to Z of organisations working with migrants in Yorkshire and Humber.